-For arrangements entered into with multiple elements, the Company evaluates whether the components of each arrangement are separate elements based on certain criteria.
-Accordingly, revenues from collaboration agreements are recognized based on the performance requirements of the agreements.
+For arrangements entered into with multiple elements, such as collaboration agreements, the Company evaluates whether the components of each arrangement are separate elements based on certain criteria.
+Accordingly, revenues from such agreements are recognized based on the performance requirements of the agreements.
 The Company recognizes revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the fee is fixed and determinable, and collection is reasonably assured.